 Frogs, Pacific Northwest

-These giant bullfrogs are showing up all over the Coastal Region and they just may be spreading a deadly disease to other native frog species.
+These giant bullfrogs are showing up all over the Pacific Northwest and they just may be spreading a deadly disease to other native frog species.
 The Bullfrog itself, is unaffected by this disease.

 Bullfrogs are usually a green to grayish brown color with brown spots, they have easily identifiable circular eardrums like the bronze frog, these are located just behind the eyes on either side of their heads.

 A recent study has found that these frogs can be carriers of the fungus batrachochytrium dendrobatidis, which is lethal to our local frogs and lizards.
 This fungus was introduced to the region during the mid 20 century, when African bullfrogs were used to test for pregnancy.
 The frogs themselves are unaffected by the fungus but it is wiping out many other species of frogs around the world.